Doctor Who: Legacy: Gameplay

-The gameplay takes the form of a role-playing puzzle game covering the genres of: puzzle and RPG.
+The gameplay takes the form of a role-playing puzzle game covering the genres of: puzzle and RPG (similar to the core gameplay of other mobile RPG/match-3 games such as Puzzle & Dragons and Empire and Puzzles).
 As you play through the game, you collect characters which you level up and then use to build your team of 1 Doctor and up to 5 Companions by playing levels in a match-3-gems, detachable gem format.
 You are required to match different colour of gems to deal damage to enemies.
 Each character has a special ability which refreshes after a set number of turns (these abilities level up with the character), some examples of these are: colour changing, reset the board, deal damage, heal character and stun enemies.
 Whilst most colours deal damage, the pink gems are used to heal your team.
 By leveling up you earn points which can be assigned to different stats in order to improve them.
 Throughout the game you experience some of the Doctor's most famous tales, tied into an original story.